stanfordaide/clinical-history-eval/Readme.md

 export HF_HOME=/path/to/new/cache/directory
 ```

+Notes:

-Consider adding the above line to your shell profile (`~/.bashrc` or `~/.zshrc`) to make the change persistent.
+1. Consider adding the above line to your shell profile (`~/.bashrc` or `~/.zshrc`) to make the change persistent.

-After the change, you will need to log in using huggingface-cli again: `huggingface-cli login`
+2. After the change, you will need to log in using huggingface-cli again: `huggingface-cli login`

 ## 3. Dataset